Bronya-Rand/Prom-Spec-V3/Concept.md

 #### `metadata`

-Stores information regarding the creator of the character, notes from the creator, character version, etc. This **MUST** be a `CharacterInfo` object.
+Stores information regarding the creator of the character, notes from the creator, character version, etc. This **MUST** be a `CharacterInfo` object or undefined.
-1. This field **MUST** return an empty object if no greetings are present.
+1. This field **MUST** return an empty object if no metadata are present.
 2. **ALL APPLICATIONS, CHARACTER EDITORS, ETC. MUST** follow the [CharacterInfo](#characterinfo-object) specification.

 ### Data Field